Harriet Amelia Folsom: Public image and political activism

 Folsom was an active figure in Utah society and politics, as well as in the greater United States.
-She was a prominent participant of the women's suffrage movement, and was one of fourteen women to sign a letter in February of 1870 to Stephen A. Mann, the acting Utah territorial governor, thanking him for granting Utah women the right to vote.
+She was a prominent participant of the women's suffrage movement, and was one of fourteen women to sign a letter in February 1870 to Stephen A. Mann, the acting Utah territorial governor, thanking him for granting Utah women the right to vote.
 In the spring of 1902, she accompanied a group of Utah women to the Convention of the National Council of Women and the National American Woman Suffrage Association in Washington, D.C., where she was also presented to United States President Theodore Roosevelt by Utah Senator Thomas Kearns.
 She was also a member of the Committee for the Utah Centennial Exhibition in Philadelphia in 1876.
 In 1886 she attended the wedding reception of her distant relative Frances Folsom to President Grover Cleveland.
 She was also on the board of directors of the Utah Woman's Silk Association, and one of the directors of the Utah Board of Lady Managers of the World's Columbian Exposition in Chicago.

 Amelia Folsom died on December 11, 1910, in Salt Lake City, Utah.